Accessibility

 The Committee ensures:

-Our work is accessible in design and delivery..
+Our work is accessible in design and delivery.

 Communication

-Language and engagement are inclusive and practical
+Language and engagement are accessible and practical for people with disability.

 Program Design